darranholmes74/reading-notes/201_ReadingNotes/class1.md

 1. The ```<span>``` tag will look the same but will have no semantic value.

- 2. The importance of semantics in HTML is the semantic tell the browser what to do with the content inside.
+ 2. The importance of semantics in HTML is the semantics tell the browser what to do with the content inside.

 ## What is JavaScript?